alexandremaz/nestjs-insurance-api/README.md

 # unit tests : a bit useless for now, but useful for future development (I didn't have time to implement them)
 $ npm run test

-# e2e tests : useful to test the API, just up the db container before running the tests with docker compose up -d db
+# e2e tests : useful to test the API, just up the db and elastic containers before running the tests with docker compose up -d db
-$ docker compose up -d db
+$ docker compose up -d db elastic
 $ npm run test:e2e

 # test coverage : useful to see the code coverage of the tests, but not very useful for now (I didn't have time to implement enough unit tests)